10-Day Adelaide to Perth Overland Tourfrom

 South West Coast & Albany

-It’s more breathtaking scenery today as we head from Esperance through the beautiful Stirling Ranges.
-If you are lucky to be travelling during wildflower season it will look even more picture perfect.
-Travel into the oldest mountain range in the world – the Porongurups, to take a spectacular walk through the forest to Castel Rock which is worth every bit of effort being rewarded with jaw-dropping views.
+It’s more breathtaking scenery today heading from Esperance through the beautiful Stirling Ranges, and if you are travelling during wildflower season, it will look even more picture-perfect.
+At the Porongurups, take a two-hour walk to Castel Rock which is worth every bit of effort being rewarded with jaw-dropping views over the region.

 Today we travel around 550km.

 Denmark & Walpole

-Arriving into Margaret River in the evening, we’ll settle into our accommodation at the Margaret River Beach Resort and enjoy a delicious meal at The Common Restaurant.
+Arrive into Margaret River in the late afternoon and settle into your accommodation at the Margaret River Beach Resort.
+Enjoy a delicious meal at The Common Restaurant overlooking the ocean.

 Today we travel around 400km.